 You will then take additional classes in your chosen area to ensure that you are an expert in the field you intend to teach.

 One of the primary goals of the Cato College of Education is to give future teachers genuine, hands-on classroom experience before they graduate.
 In your final years of study, you will have the opportunity to participate in a variety of field experiences in area public schools, where you will observe, interact with, and teach diverse populations of children.
 Finally, once you have completed your field experiences and required internship, you will be able to apply to become a student teacher.

 Student teaching, the culminating experience for all education undergraduates, involves full-time placement in a public school classroom for 15 weeks under the supervision of a classroom teacher and university professor.
 Student teaching allows students to gain experience and confidence by teaching for an extended period of time.
-By the time you graduate, you will have weeks of experience under your belt and plenty of experiences to discuss in interviews!
+And check out the kind of things our students do over the summer!
+By the time you graduate, you will have experience under your belt and plenty to discuss in interviews!